 Selvedge vs. Git AI

-Git AI stores attribution metadata in git notes and plugs into the Agent Trace alliance.
-Selvedge is complementary: it’s a compatible Agent Trace producer that adds live reasoning capture, a query layer, and changesets on top.
+Git AI stores attribution metadata in git notes under its own Git AI standard.
+Selvedge is complementary: it adds live reasoning capture, a query layer, and changesets, and can also emit the Agent Trace v0.1.0 record format.

 | Selvedge | Git AI | |